carevicm/Node.js_Express.js-Secret_Page/README.md

 This is a simple project for educational purposes.
 It showcases basic authentication mechanisms using Express middleware.

 Always ensure that sensitive data like passwords are stored securely in a real-world application.
-This demo uses a plaintext
+This demo uses plaintext